madhavgautam25/test_repo/README.md

-Project title - Implementing Git Basics
+Project title - Implementing Git Basic
 Project Discription - The Implementing Git Basics project focuses on understanding and applying fundamental Git concepts and commands used in version control.
 The goal is to learn how to efficiently manage source code, collaborate with others, and track project changes using Git.
 This project involves practical implementation of Git commands, working with repositories, branching, merging, and resolving conflicts.
-Install Git: Download and install Git from the official website or use your system’s package manager.
+Install Git: Download and install Git from the official website or use your systemï¿½s package manager.

 Initialize/Clone Repository: Create a new local repository or clone an existing one from GitHub/GitLab.